 Back in April, I posted a video I made of Charlie Gracie doing a song called "I'm All Right" at the Roots of American Music Festival at Lincoln Center in the summer of 2007.
 As I noted in the text accompanying that clip, Gracie was the first to record a song I heard many times when I was in sixth grade (1957-58) in a cover version by Andy Williams, "Butterfly".
-The clip above, by wehavejoy, shows Gracie singing that song in 1957.
+The clip above shows Gracie singing that song on the Ed Sullivan Show in 1957.

 Today I received a comment on my earlier post from Gracie's son, Charlie Gracie Jr., who said: